stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 If you think about it, there are apps for almost everything (CRM, service/support, finance, HR, supply chain, projects and social), but there has never been a simple app for actually running the company - providing real time clarity and context for everyone.

-\#stratapp is that app, making life way easier for business owners/CEOs and everyone else.
+\#stratapp is that app. #stratapp makes life way easier for business owners/CEOs and everyone else.

 ## a natural flow, as easy as this